hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

   - /about.html
 ---

 I am Hsin-Yuan Huang (黃信元, pronounced "Shin Yuan Huan").
 I also use the name Robert.
-I am currently a Senior Research Scientist at Google Quantum AI and a Visiting Scientist at MIT.
+Currently, I am a Senior Research Scientist at Google Quantum AI and a Visiting Scientist at MIT.
 In 2025, I will join [Caltech](https://www.caltech.edu/) as an Assistant Professor of Theoretical Physics.

 I received my Ph.D. in 2024 under the guidance of John Preskill and Thomas Vidick.
-My dissertation, *Learning in the Quantum Universe*, was honored with the Milton and Francis Clauser Doctoral Prize --- an award bestowed annually to a single dissertation across all disciplines at Caltech for its originality and potential to open new avenues of human thought and endeavor.
-I am immensely grateful for this recognition, which emboldens me to venture further into the uncharted realms of physics, information, and learning.
+My dissertation, *Learning in the Quantum Universe*, was honored with the prestigious Milton and Francis Clauser Doctoral Prize --- an award conferred annually to a single dissertation across all disciplines at Caltech in recognition of its originality and potential to open new avenues of human thought and endeavor.
+I am deeply humbled and inspired by this honor, which emboldens me to forge ahead in my quest to explore uncharted realms in physics, information, and learning.

 ## Research Interest